-and Estheticians can expect Since so many of their activities involve the use of and hands. professionals should take physical conditioning and Cosmetologists, Estheticians necessary to work long hours, sometimes missing breaks and meals.
-It is not unusual for Cosmetologists, Estheticians, and Barbers to day and/or more than 5 days a week - although these are the exceptions rather than the rule.
+Estheticians, and Barbers can expect to stand for long periods.
+Since so many of their activities involve the use of arms and hands, professionals should take steps to ensure proper physical conditioning and rest periods.
+Further, career Cosmetologists, Estheticians and Barbers may find it necessary to work long hours, sometimes missing breaks and meals.
+It is not unusual for Cosmetologists, Estheticians, and Barbers to work more than 8 hours a day and/or more than 5 days a week - although these are the exceptions rather than the rule.